Ngäbere: Names and kinship terms

-Ngäbe proper names typically don't refer to any object, natural or otherwise—for the most part they are just names.
+Ngäbe proper names typically do not refer to any object, natural or otherwise—for the most part they are just names.
 Some examples of male names are Oli, Chíton, Chä, Niti, Ima, Nicho, Ulira, and Itikän.
 Examples of female names are Besikó, Ei, Bei, Bechi, Belikó, Meti, Mesi, and Tu Last names are determined by where a person is from.
 Traditionally the Ngäbes lived in small hamlets as family units, and the name of this place was their family name.
 Stemming from the influence of Christian missionaries grouping the people into tighter communities, today it is more common to live in larger communities, though the last name is still determined by the name of the town.

 Most Ngäbes have two names, their Ngäbe name and their Spanish name.
 The Spanish name is their legal name and is used for all official documentation and during much of everyday life.
 In recent times, the use of Ngäbe names is often pushed aside, especially in front of outsiders.
 On the other hand, Ngäbes love to bestow Ngäbe names on trusted outsiders to share their culture and indicate acceptance, and will refer to that person exclusively by his or her Ngäbe name.

 Ngäbe communities also have two names, one in Spanish and one in Ngäbere, which often correspond with each other, but not always.
 For example, "Cerro Otoe" (Otoe Mountain) and "Tätobta" (Beside Otoe Peak), "Llano Ñopo" (Spaniard Plain) and "Suliakwatabti" (On top of Spaniard Plain/Flesh).
 Many other communities have place names that are either untranslatable proper nouns or names whose translations have been lost.
 Examples include "Kinkinbta" ("Peña Blanca" or "White Cliff" in Spanish), Kaninbta ("Hato Pilón" or "Rice Mortar Ranch"), and Ünbti ("Hato Chamí" or "Chamí Ranch").